PolygenceJustinZ/BSE_Template_Portfolio/index.md

 # IoT Air Pollution Monitor
 Replace this text with a brief description (2-3 sentences) of your project.
 This description should draw the reader in and make them interested in what you've built.
 You can include what the biggest challenges, takeaways, and triumphs from completing the project were.
 As you complete your portfolio, remember your audience is less familiar than you are with all that your project entails!

+The IoT Air Pollution Monitor monitors the air quality, and sends the data out to the internet as an open source sensor.
+It is controlled via CircuitPython to allow it to function

 You should comment out all portions of your portfolio that you have not completed yet, as well as any instructions:
 ```HTML
 <!--- This is an HTML comment in Markdown -->